 The Carpathians are the third longest mountain range in Europe, after the Ural Mountains.
 It is worth to start the trip from the Beskidy Mountains, in which eleven national parks are located.
 On your checklist should be Barania Góra (1220 meters), Babia Góra (1725 meters) and Turbacz (1314 meters).
 Beskid is heaven for paraglider pilots, skiers or long-distance hikers who wish to compose the trekking through plenty of mountain huts with amazing views.

 The second and most significant range is Tatra National Park, which heartbeats in Zakopane, the mecca of Polish hikers.
-If you are not resistant to very high peaks and hard trails, Rysy (2503 meters) has to be on the top of your must-do list.
+If you are not resistant to very high peaks and hard trails, Rysy (2503 meters) has to be on the top of your must-do list and you can join this 1-day guided trek to Rysy.
 Do not forget to try oscypek, a traditional smoked cheese made of sheep milk often served with cranberries!

 Bieszczadzki National Park is situated in the territory of three countries: Poland, Slovakia and Ukraine.
 The highest peak is Tarnica (1346 meters).
 The infrastructure of the eastern part of Poland is not developed (just like the western part), so if you need a real rest of overwhelming billboards and ordinary tourist attractions, you are in the right place.
 Besides dead silence and breath-taking sunrises on Wetlińska Mountain Pasture, a bear roar is the most common phenomenon.
 So, if you decided to sleep in a tent in wild, deep forest, think it over.